Zeds Dead: Mass Productions (2006–2007)

-In the summer of 2007 Mass Productions independently released their first and only official release.
-The album was heavily influenced by 1990s hip hop.
+In the summer of 2007, Mass Productions independently released their first and only official release, which was heavily influenced by 1990s hip hop.
 However, Mass Productions did not garner much attention outside of the local scene.

 Formation of Zeds Dead (2009–2010)

 DC and Hooks both began to take an interest in electronic music and began producing dance music under the name, Zeds Dead.
 The group initially found a niche audience on Myspace.

 Zeds Dead self-released their first track together, "Journey of a Lifetime", for free.
 They played their first live set at The Social in Toronto on June 11, 2009.

 Bassmentality (2009–2013)

 In 2009, Zeds Dead founded a weekly party called Bassmentality in the basement of the Toronto bar, 751.
 The party was intended as a venue for new DJs to play, unrestricted by concert promoters.
 In the summer of 2010, Bassmentality moved from the basement of 751 and into Toronto's Wrongbar.

 Bassmentality featured weekly performances from its founders, Zeds Dead and The Killabits, as well as rotating slots of local and international acts.
 Over the four years that the event existed, it hosted early performances from several now-acclaimed artists such as Skrillex, Borgore, Nero, Camo & Krooked, Bare Noize, and Bar 9, among others.

 In 2011, Zeds Dead released the track "Bassmentality" with The Killabits, named after the event.